kevin-deyoungster/DocTa/readme.md

+# Versio 1.6 Release Notes

+- Added Support for all math formulas, woooh!!!!
+Turns out they use LaTex
+- Added Autonumbering of the images

 # Verson 1.5 Release Notes

 - Added support for fractions

 # Version 1.4 Release Notes